 First, there was South Carolina Rep. Joe Wilson’s outburst last Wednesday during President Obama’s health-care address.
-Then basketball legend Michael Jordan delivered a during his Hall of Fame induction on Friday.
-The next day, tennis superstar Serena Williams unleashed against an official following a disputed call at the U.S. Open.
+Then basketball legend Michael Jordan delivered a less-than-gracious speech during his Hall of Fame induction on Friday.
+The next day, tennis superstar Serena Williams unleashed a profanity-laced tirade against an official following a disputed call at the U.S. Open.
 Finally, on Sunday night, rapper Kanye West stormed the stage during the MTV awards, interrupting 19-year-old singer Taylor Swift’s acceptance speech for Best Female Video, to declare that Beyonce was the artist who rightfully deserved the award.

 The fact that all of this drama has taken place against the backdrop of a United States of America that is itself embroiled in an ugly and intense period of ideological conflict only heightens the sense that we are a culture going off the rails — a nation as divided and divisive as ever before.

 The reviews of these high-profile outbursts have gone a variety of ways.
 Some commentators have come to the defense of the offenders, suggesting that they are simply passionate people who should have the right to “speak the truth.”
 Others have cited any number of tangential factors (e.g., patriotism, racism, competitive spirit, alcoholism) as the root causes for the episodes.
 But this speaks more to our own personal sensibilities and agendas than to the true issue at hand.